ayshajaved/SolaielEnergy/Readme.md

   <img src="logo.png" alt="Solaiel Energy Logo" width="250"/>
 </p>

 **Solaiel Energy** is Pakistan’s first AI-powered platform transforming solar energy adoption.
-By leveraging advanced technologies like **Google’s Gemini 1.5 Flash**, **Google Cloud**,**Firebase** ,and **Google Maps API**, we provide intelligent solar planning, personalized consultations, and connections to verified local installers.
+By leveraging advanced technologies like **Google’s Gemini 1.5 Flash**, **Google Cloud**, **Firebase**, and **Google Maps API**, we provide intelligent solar planning, personalized consultations, and connections to verified local installers.
 Our mission is to drive **sustainability**, address Pakistan’s energy crisis, and support the government’s goal of **20% renewable energy by 2025**.

 ---